 Don’t just take our word for it!
 Hear how RPM Foundation is working to support the next generation of automotive, motorcycle and marine restoration & preservation craftsmen and artisans in these testimonials from students, donors, grant recipients, shop owners and educators.

 Click the + to read more

-Diane Fitzgerald and the RPM Foundation have been instrumental to my success both within the Restoration Program at McPherson College and outside of it.
+The RPM Foundation has been instrumental to my success both within the Restoration Program at McPherson College and outside of it.
 I have had the distinct pleasure of working with RPM foundation during my internship at LeMay – America’s Car Museum, as a recipient of scholarship funds throughout my college experience, and utilizing them as a continued resource as I seek post-graduation employment.

 During my time at McPherson College, it has been a pleasure to not only grow as an individual, but feel invested in as a student and future member of this industry.
 Behind me stands the RPM Foundation, its donors, industry leaders, our teachers, my friends and my family.
 As I near graduation, I think about my many experiences and opportunities the RPM Foundation has led me to and think about the many students they are touching in programs around the country and the pathways they are creating through relationships with shop owners in industry professionals.